wernerdegroot/applicatives/README.md

         this.moves = moves;
     }

-    // Getters, hashCode, equals and toString omitted for brevity }
+    // Getters, hashCode, equals and toString
+}
 ```